survivejs/react-book/manuscript/05_react_and_flux.md

 When choosing a library, it comes down to your own personal preferences.
 You will have to consider factors, such as API, features, documentation, and support.
 Starting with one of the more popular alternatives can be a good idea.
 As you begin to understand the architecture, you are able to make choices that serve you better.

+T> [Redux](http://rackt.org/redux/) has taken the core ideas of Flux and pushed them into a tiny form (2 kB).
+Despite this, it's quite powerful approach and worth checking out.

 ## Porting to Alt

 ![Alt](images/alt.png)